alievk/npbg/README.md

 1. Point cloud reconstruction
 2. Fitting descriptors

 There is a bunch of software for point cloud reconstruction.
-While it is possible to adopt different softrare packages for our pipeline, we will choose Agisoft Metashape for this demonstration.
+While it is possible to adopt different software packages for our pipeline, we will choose Agisoft Metashape for this demonstration.

 #### Point cloud reconstruction (Agisoft Metashape)